tengstrand/lein-polylith/readme.md

 example$>
 ```

-The benefits with this are that commands execute instantly and also that you don’t need to repeat “lein polylith” before every command.
+The benefits are that commands will execute instantly and that you don’t need to repeat “lein polylith” before every command.
+The prompt also supports the Unix commands: [cd](https://en.wikipedia.org/wiki/Cd_(command)), [ls](https://en.wikipedia.org/wiki/Ls) and [cat](https://en.wikipedia.org/wiki/Cat_(Unix)).
+All commands can be executed from any directory within a prompt session.
+If you haven't started a prompt, all commands except [help](#help) and [create](#create) (workspace) must be executed from the workspace root.

 We can execute the [info](#info) command again by just typing *info*:
 ```